pairjacks/poker-cards/README.md

 interface Hand {
   // Straight, TwoPair etc
   rank: HandRank;
-  // Card used in the ranking combination
+  // Cards included in the ranking combination
   rankCards: Card[];
   // Cards included in the hand but not in the ranking combination
   kickerCards: Card[];